Nadia Manzoor: Shugs & Fats

 Manzoor is the creator of comedy web-series Shugs & Fats with comedian Radhika Vaz.
 Shugs & Fats is a buddy comedy about two hijabis exploring their freedom as recent immigrants to Brooklyn.
 Manzoor and Vaz were named among the 25 New Faces in Independent Film in 2016 by Filmmaker Magazine.
 Shugs & Fats has had screenings at Tribeca Film Festival, Miami Film Festival, and Tacoma Film Festival.

 The series won a Gotham Award in 2015 and is currently in development with Jill Soloway and Amazon Studios.

-Personal life

-She is married to actor Conrad Caton whom she met in an acting class.